dmcardle/nmcardle.com/resume/cv.md

 phone: (315) 317-6220

 dan-abstract: |
-    I am a software engineer with over 8 years of experience in security, systems software, and cryptography.
-    I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and sometimes just by manual inspection.
+    A software engineer with 8+ years' experience in security, systems software, and cryptography, I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and manual inspection.
     Recently, I developed infrastructure for end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
     I've contributed to IETF specifications and developed prototypes of draft revisions to evaluate their feasibility and correctness.
     In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I've had exposure to formal verification with the Coq proof assistant.